dougeby/IntuneDocs/intune/kiosk-settings.md

 - **Add app by AUMID**: Enter the [app's AUMID](https://docs.microsoft.com/windows-hardware/customize/enterprise/find-the-application-user-model-id-of-an-installed-app) (UWP apps).
 - **Start menu layout**: Enter an XML file that describes how the apps appear on the Start menu, including the order of the apps.
 [Customize and export start layout](https://docs.microsoft.com/hololens/hololens-kiosk#start-layout-for-hololens) provides some guidance, and includes a specific XML file for Windows Holographic for Business devices.
 - **User account type**: Select **HoloLens visitor**.
 The visitor account is a guest account that doesn't require any user credentials or authentication, as described in [shared PC mode concepts](https://docs.microsoft.com/windows/configuration/set-up-shared-or-guest-pc#shared-pc-mode-concepts).

+Windows Holographic for Business also supports **Azure AD users** and **Local User Accounts** but these will require user credentials to sign-in to the device.

     When the account signs in, only the apps defined in the configuration are available.